SSDI Administrative Law Judge

 About the Lawrence MA hearing office

-The Lawrence, MA hearing office serves a wide region of claimants across Massachusetts.
-With a bench of 6 judges, the office manages a high volume of cases.
-The office currently maintains an average approval rate of 57%.
-You can visit the Lawrence Hearing Office page for the full ALJ roster and additional office-specific resources.
+The Lawrence MA Hearing Office serves a significant population across Massachusetts, managing a high volume of disability claims.
+With a bench of 6 judges, the office maintains an average approval rate of 57%.
+You can expect a formal hearing process where your medical documentation is the primary focus.
+You can visit the Lawrence MA Hearing Office page for the full ALJ roster.

 Your odds change dramatically with a lawyer